CryptoLaw/public/pr/first-sc/README.md

 During the signing ceremony, the group wondered whether they were the first ever to execute a properly formed, legally binding, business Smart Contract.
 "I put word out there on various Cryptocurrency forums, asking whether there were any other who made the claim.
 That was a month ago... nobody has popped up to make the claim."

-The group is however ready to claim being the first in Hong Kong to execute a Smart Contract according to formal legal standards.
+The group is however confident in claiming to be the first in Hong Kong to execute a Smart Contract according to formal legal standards.

 When asked why they signed it on paper rather than cryptographically, Dr Wang simply smiled and added: "sometimes we appreciate the low-tech exercise of meeting up in person, shaking hands and signing it the old fashioned way."